Arctic Traveler Canada is a manufacturer and master distributor for a wide range of industry leading mobile heating solutions for any application.

 Available in 12V & 24V, these auxiliary heaters are designed to heat larger cabs in extreme conditions.
 With a high performance 3 speed blower assembly, compact size, simple plumbing, heavy duty construction and high output, these heaters deliver where it counts and are ideal in any application.

-Arctic Traveler Canada (ATC) is dedicated to heating, cooling or refrigerating mobile equipment.
-We’re specialists in mobile climate control and distribute industry leading products as well as design and manufacture custom products for unique applications.
+Arctic Traveler Canada (ATC) is dedicated to heating, cooling and Truck refrigeration of mobile applications.
+From concept to design using three dimensional images created in Solid Works, to manufacturing and delivery, all products are engineered to exact specifications for your specific application.
 Call us today at 1-800-295-4156 to discuss your mobile HVAC needs.

 Parts Lookup.
 We made it easy and only a few keystrokes away